gugucuquinha2/SmoothTilt/README.md

 # SmoothTilt
 SmoothTilt is a tool that allows for quick and easy tilt effect on UI elements, cameras or 2D/3D  objects.

-*Made with Unity 2019.2.6 (but it should work on previous and following versions).*
+*This is a sample project made with Unity 2019.2.6 (but it should work on previous and following versions).
+You can use the included Unity Package to use this tool in other projects.*

 ![Demo_gifs](Demo_gifs/GustavoCarneiro_UI_SmoothTilt.gif)
 ![Demo_gifs](Demo_gifs/GustavoCarneiro_UI_SmoothTilt_4.gif)